 Creating the Repositories

-Once you have selected the local and remote repositories to include in your virtual repository, Artifactory will indicate what action will be taken once you select the "Create" button.
+Once you have selected the local and remote repositories to include in your virtual repository, Artifactory will indicate what action will be taken once you select the "Save & Finish" button.

 The possible actions are as follows: